geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-09-23-PowerSyncPro-DirSync-likes-and-dislikes.md

     Finally the message log...  we touched on this in Schedule as the message log is the raw log of all Directory Sync messages, which are filtered when you click on the hyperlinked number of errors or warnings in the schedule.
 The aim here is to give you good actionable messages including the context so you can find and resolve issues as quickly as possible

+## Things I think need work in other tools

+1. **Software as a Service (SaaS)**

+    The fact that other tools run on SaaS is often touted as an advantage, but do you actually trust the vendor or would you prefer to keep that data under your own control and protection?
+I don't get what some other vendors limit your choice around how to deploy the software.
+Running on servers is very comfortable for people, especially if Active Directory is in the mix.
+Yes people trust Microsoft but is that because they actually trust Microsoft or is it because there is not a lot of choice if you want to benefit from their latest innovations?

+2. **Intuitive installer**

+    Some ISVs don't have an intuitive installer and require you to edit config files or database settings natively.
+I am not a fan of that as it is too easy to make a mistake and totally mess up an installation.
+Having a robust installer is critical

+3. **Avoid hard limitations**

+    Some tools place limits on the number of objects, or the number of complex mappings/overrides/transformations, or the total size.
+You definitely want to avoid those tools and go for one that can easily handle whatever you throw at it.

+4. **Extensibility and adaptability**

+    You don't want to pick a tool that is rigid in what you can do with it.
+You need support for say Active Directory schema extensions.
+You need a tool that can support locked down environments, e.g. where RC4 is totally disabled in Active Directory.
+Some tools work well with plain vanilla environments, but outside of a lab, who has one of those lying around?

+5. **Configuration templates**

+    You need to be up and running quickly, which is where configuration templates are essential, yet some ISVs don't provide templates and you have to configure everything yourself.

-So there you have it, my picks for things to improve and for things that I like/love about PowerSyncPro.
+So there you have it, my picks for things to improve in other tools and for things that I like/love about PowerSyncPro.
 I'm sure if you ask someone else on the team or any of our partners, then they will have their own list.
 I'd love to hear what is on your list of likes and dislikes!